10 Best HVAC Companies in Ash, MI

 • Change the position of your blinds seasonally.
 Keeping your blinds closed in the summer helps block out passive solar heat.
 Keeping them open in the winter helps you take advantage of this same heat.
 Both of these measures help reduce the strain on your HVAC system.

 • Keep your system clean.
 Cleaning your condenser fan blades, indoor evaporator coil, ductwork, and grills regularly helps keep your HVAC system working efficiently and lowers the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system once it begins to look dirty.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.

 ServiceCost